kondratyev-nv/training/README.md

 ### Integer/String Conversions - [Java](java/src/main/java/ru/nk/training/IntegerStringConverter.java)

 Write two conversion routines.
 The first routine converts a string to a signed integer.
 You may assume that the string contains only digits and the minus character ('-'), that it is a properly formatted integer number, and that the number is within the range of an int type.
 The second routine converts a signed integer stored as an int back to a string.

+### Add one to big integer - [Python](python/src/add_one_to_big_integer.py)

+Given a non-negative integer represented as a non-empty array of digits, plus one to the integer.
+You may assume the integer do not contain any leading zero, except the number 0 itself.
+The digits are stored such that the most significant digit is at the head of the list.